Grant Details

-The Learning Links program offers grants up to $1,000 per teacher to public schools in order to provide "hands-on" creative learning projects to their students.
-The goal of this program is to increase students' enthusiasm for learning and staying in school, ultimately through graduation.
+The Learning Links program offers mini grants up to $1,000 for public school teachers in Avery, Cherokee, Clay, Graham, Jackson, Macon, Madison, Mitchell, Polk, Rutherford and Swain counties to help them provide "hands-on" creative learning projects to their students.
+The goal of this program is to increase students' enthusiasm for learning and staying in school through graduation.

-These grants are made possible by the Ben W. and Dixie Glenn Farthing Charitable Endowment Fund and the Cherokee County Schools Foundation Endowment Fund.
+These grants are made possible by the Ben W. and Dixie Glenn Farthing Charitable Endowment Fund, the Cherokee County Schools Foundation Endowment Fund, and other funds held at CFWNC.
+Learn more about the Farthing Legacy.

 Learning Links projects must: